 Temperature Checks - Departments are discouraged from conducting temperature checks.
 If a department will require temperature checks, the manager must obtain prior approval from the Office of Human Resources.

-In accordance with the CDC guidance, OU has eliminated its social distancing protocols in all areas except patient care and clinical research participant settings, making way for a resumption of in-person classes at regular capacity.
+OU has eliminated its social distancing protocols in all areas except patient care and clinical research participant settings, making way for a resumption of in-person classes at regular capacity.
 The university will use the summer to phase back to normal classroom capacities.

 Clean facilities and equipment require a commitment from all levels of the university community.
 Everyone has an important role and responsibility in maintaining a healthy campus environment.